Today, I’m a huge George Strait fan. Have been for 20 years.

 |< Prev||Next >|

 (A wellness column by Kelly Spencer: writer, life coach, yoga & meditation teacher, holistic healer and a mindful life enthusiast!)
-Since yoga has become more mainstream in North America, many are wondering what the lowdown about yoga is.
+Over the last couple weeks we have covered detoxification of the body and the mind.
+This week is about spiritual detox.